LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 The drawback from this method is that the order of fields when encoding and decoding can be out of order, as shown in the previous examples.
 This could be the problem when using with the API that the order of fields in the HTTP request must be preserved.

-Refer to [this question](https://community.developers.thomsonreuters.com/questions/10093/dss-rest-api-error-400-malformed-request-payload.html), in TRTH V2 REST API, the order of fields in JSON object is important especially for the **@odata.type** field.
-Therefore, this method may not be suitable to use with TRTH V2 REST API for encoding JSON objects.
+Refer to [this question](https://community.developers.refinitiv.com/questions/10093/dss-rest-api-error-400-malformed-request-payload.html), in RTH V2 REST API, the order of fields in JSON object is important especially for the **@odata.type** field.
+Therefore, this method may not be suitable to use with RTH V2 REST API for encoding JSON objects.

 ### Using a Type to Encode and Decode JSON Object